 Parties are also able to enter into private agreements that cover child support and broader financial support for children.
 In our blog, “The difference between a Binding Child Support Agreement and a Limited Child Support Agreement”, we explored the options available to parties to enter these private agreements, including the advantages and disadvantages of these agreements.

 Spousal maintenance is financial support provided by one party to the other after separation.
-It is payable when one former partner is unable to adequately support themselves and the other party has financial capacity to support their former spouse.
+It is payable when one former partner is unable to adequately support themselves, and the other party has the financial capacity to support their former spouse.